When you share Offsides, include the definition so non-technical audiences understand the impact.

 When should I use Offsides?

-Use Offsides when you need to evaluate shooting contributions and compare players in similar roles.
+Use Offsides when you need to evaluate attacking contributions and compare players in similar roles.

 Which charts highlight Offsides?